 Credit card and bank statements

-John Ulzheimer, president of consumer education for CreditSesame.com, recommends saving all bank statements and credit card statements for at least one year.
-You can save emails with your online statements, you can save screen captures of your online statements or you can scan in copies of your paper statements.
+John Ulzheimer, a credit expert and the president of consumer education for CreditSesame.com, advises keeping all bank and credit card statements for at least one year.
+You have several convenient options for saving these: you can retain emails containing online statements, capture screenshots of your online statements, or scan and save copies of your paper statements.

 “You can most likely get the statement from your bank or credit card after that, if you need it,” Ulzheimer says.